pchemguy/DllTools/DllMan-VBA DLL calls.md

 The primary concern is the cell with an orange background, indicating that a single DLL call takes 2 microseconds under 2016/VBA7/x64 instead of 8 nanoseconds under VBA6/x32/Excel 2002.

+#### Running the tests

+The project repository contains all sources (VBA, C, shell scripts) and precompiled binaries for Windows 10 (x32 and x64).
+DLLs can be compiled by running scripts (MemtoolsClient\.sh and MemtoolsLib\.sh) located in Library/DllTools/Memtools from an appropriate MSYS/MinGW shell (MinGWx32 or MinGWx64).
+The *DllTools.xls* Excel workbook contains all VBA modules.
+If the entire repository is cloned, the Runner() sub in the *DllPerfRun* module should find and load compiled DLL modules necessary for executing the tests (the code expects DLLs at a given path relative to the workbook).
+In RubberDuck VBA Code Explorer, DllPerfRun is in the DllTools/Performance subfolder.
+Two variables at the top of DllPerfRun.Runner() (GaugeMax and DummyMax) control the number of repetitions; it is advisable to start with smaller values and then optimize them (the timed period should be on the order of 1 s for optimal accuracy).

 <!-- References -->